SamChou19815/website/packages/lib-react/README.md

 ## Tech Specification

-- Powered by React, Material-UI, and `highlight.js`
+- Powered by React, Material-UI, and `PrismJS`
 - Type checked and compiled by TypeScript
 - Formatted by Prettier
 - Linted by ESLint